-Tracing in the control program is an useful tool for debugging optimization algorithms on main-frames.
-If it is the case, then we specify \$TRACE='YES'.
+Tracing in the control program is a useful tool for debugging optimization algorithms on main-frames.
+If this is the case, then we will specify \$TRACE='YES'.
 Besides simple tracing, we can prescribe scalar integer or real variables whose values will be printed together with labels.
-This possibility can be specified using the macrovariables \$IDEB and \$RDEB:
+This possibility can be specified by using the macrovariables \$IDEB and \$RDEB:

-\$IDEB = 'list of integer variables separated by commas' \$RDEB = 'list of real variables separated by commas'
+''' $IDEB = 'list of integer variables separated by commas' $RDEB = 'list of real variables separated by commas' '''

-If the macrovariables \$IDEB or \$RDEB are not specified no integer or real variables are printed.

-Tracing is executed only in the accepted iterations whose numbers are determined using the macrovariables \$KOUT1, \$KOUT2, \$KOUT3 (see Section 4.5).
+If the macrovariables \$IDEB or \$RDEB are not specified, then no integer or real variables are printed.
+Tracing is executed only in the accepted iterations whose numbers are determined by using the macrovariables \$KOUT1, \$KOUT2, \$KOUT3 (see Section 4.5).